dwavesystems/dwave-ocean-sdk/docs/overview/sapi.rst

             :code:`sampler = LeapHybridCQMSampler(token="ABC-1234 ...
 789")`
           - Not recommended outside of testing (for security reasons).

-     .. note:: For non-Ocean clients, you set your token in the HTTP header :code:`X-Auth-Token`; see the :std:doc:`sysdocs_gettingstarted:doc_rest_api`
-        guide for information.
+     .. note:: For non-Ocean clients, you set your token in the HTTP header; see the :std:doc:`sysdocs_gettingstarted:doc_rest_api` guide for information.

   .. [#]
-    When you work in D-Wave's `Leap <https://cloud.dwavesys.com/leap/>`_ IDE, SAPI information such as your API token is pre-configured in the default workspace's environment variables.
+    D-Wave's `Leap <https://cloud.dwavesys.com/leap/>`_ integrated development
+    environment (IDE) automatically reads your API token from your account.
+    You can use the configuration options of the :ref:`table_token_config` table to substitute an alternative token, for example, if you belong to multiple projects.

 * **Solver** (default: feature-based selection)